Mouvedia/zig-examples/zig.html.markdown

 - support array-specific operators (`**` and `++`)
 - have a `len` field
 - may be indexed by a comptime index
-- must use `inline for` to be iterated over

 ```zig
 const foo = .{